MacBook Air (Apple silicon): M2 and later (2022–present)

 On June 6, 2022, at WWDC 2022, Apple announced an updated MacBook Air based on the M2 system on a chip.
 It incorporates several design elements from the M1 Pro and M1 Max MacBook Pro models, such as a flat, slab-shaped design, full-sized function keys, and a Liquid Retina display with rounded corners and a notch for a 1080p webcam.
-It includes two combination Thunderbolt 3 / USB 4 ports and adds MagSafe charging.
+It includes two combination Thunderbolt 3 / USB4 ports and adds MagSafe charging.
 Along with retaining the Space Gray and Silver color options, the Gold color option has been discontinued and replaced by Starlight (a color mixture between natural silver and champagne gold) in addition to a new Midnight color option (a color mixture between dark blue and dark gray).

-The 13-inch M2 MacBook Air started shipping on July 15, 2022.
-A 15-inch version was announced at Apple's WWDC event on June 5, 2023.
+The 13 in M2 MacBook Air started shipping on July 15, 2022.
+A 15 in model was announced at Apple's WWDC event on June 5, 2023.
 Apart from the larger screen, the hardware specs are mostly identical to the other M2 Air models.
 Preorders for the new model began on June 6, 2023, with deliveries and retail availability beginning the following week on June 12.
-On the same date, the 13-inch M2 MacBook Air received a price cut from $1199 to $1099.
+On the same date, the 13 in M2 MacBook Air received a price cut from US$1199 to US$1099.

-On March 4, 2024, Apple announced a refreshed M3 MacBook Air in both 13-inch and 15-inch sizes.
+On March 4, 2024, Apple announced the M3 MacBook Air in both 13 in and 15 in sizes.
 This model retains the same design as the M2 MacBook Air, but adds support for two external displays when the lid is closed.
-On the same date, the 13-inch M2 MacBook Air received a price cut from $1099 to $999 and the 15-inch M2 MacBook Air was discontinued.
+On the same date, the 13 in M2 MacBook Air received a price cut from $1099 to $999 and the 15 in M2 MacBook Air was discontinued.

-A new M4 MacBook Air was announced by Apple on March 5, 2025.
-The starting price for both sizes were dropped by $100, with the 13-inch model starting at $999 and $1199 for the 15-inch model.
-It supports three displays (2 external and the built-in screen) and raises the base memory configuration to 16GB.
-The webcam was upgraded to the same 12MP Center Stage camera present in the M4 MacBook Pro, and the Space Gray color option was replaced by a new Sky Blue color.
-Both the 13-inch M2 MacBook Air and all M3 MacBook Air models were discontinued following the announcement.
+The M4 MacBook Air was announced by Apple on March 5, 2025.
+The starting price for both sizes were dropped by $100, with the 13 in model starting at $999 and $1199 for the 15 in model.
+It supports three displays (two external and the built-in screen) and raises the base memory configuration to 16 GB.
+The webcam was upgraded to the same 12 MP Center Stage camera present in the M4 MacBook Pro, and the Space Gray color option was replaced by a new Sky Blue color.
+Both the 13 in M2 MacBook Air and all M3 MacBook Air models were discontinued following the announcement.

+On March 3, 2026, Apple announced the M5 MacBook Air.
+The starting price was increased from US$999 to US$1099.
+The base storage capacity was increased to 512 GB.
+The M5 MacBook Air has a 10-core CPU and can be configured up to 10 GPU cores.
+It also has the N1 chip and supports Wi-Fi 7 and Bluetooth 6.
+On June 25, 2026, the starting price for the M5 models was raised again to US$1299.